 The region's coastline is both longer than that of any other English region, but also spectacular and, in many stretches, of internationally recognised environmental significance.
-Major examples include the Dorset & Devon World Heritage 'Jurassic Coast' and the Severn Estuary , with its RAMSAR status and multiple other designations.
-Recreational and commercial (ports and fishing) opportunities have had to be sensitively accommodated, but there have been more recent challenges.
-Off the Dorset / Hampshire coast, in the south east of the region, the proposed Navitus Bay offshore windfarm project , involving 121 turbines, each 650 feet high, just a few miles off the coast, proved highly controversial, with significant high-level political opposition.
-At the time, the Government was known to switching its support, in principle, from on-shore to off-shore wind farms, but in 2016, the scheme was refused Development Consent by the then DECC Secretary, in what many will have seen as a strong acknowledgement of the importance of protecting the region's natural environmental assets.
+Major examples include the Dorset & Devon World Heritage 'Jurassic Coast 'and the Severn Estuary , with its RAMSAR status and multiple other designations.
+A number of other estuaries are also subject to management and protection in the shape of advisory Estuary Management Plans, including The Exe, The Tamar and International-The Taw/Torridge the latter forming part of the varied and dramatic coastline of northern Devon.
+Recreational and commercial opportunities such as ports, fishing and more recently, wind energy schemes have had to be sensitively accommodated.
+The issues involved in this are well illustrated by the case of the proposed Navitus Bay offshore wind farm project off the Dorset / Hampshire coast, in the south east of the region.
+The proposal to build 121 turbines, each 650 feet high, just a few miles off the coast, proved highly controversial, with significant high-level political opposition.
+At the time, the Government was known to switching its support, in principle, from on-shore to off-shore wind farms, but in 2016, the scheme was refused Development Consent by the then DECC Secretary, in what many will have seen as a strong acknowledgement of the importance of protecting the region's natural environmental assets including its bordering seas.

-Elsewhere, the economic opportunities provided by offshore renewable energy activities [ wave, tidal and offshore wind] are being assessed and co-ordinated by planners and others.
+Elsewhere, the economic opportunities provided by offshore renewable energy activities [wave, tidal and offshore wind] are being assessed and co-ordinated by planners and others.
 On the national stage, the UK's emergent marine spatial planning regime has been playing 'catch-up', with the programme of Marine Spatial Plans recently reaching the region in the shape of the 'South Inshore & South Onshore Marine Plan .
-The 'South West Marine Energy Park' was launched, with Government support, early in 2012, to create ' a favourable business environment' to facilitate access to marine energy resources.
-Its 100 member organisations include Cornwall Council ; the Cornwall & Isles of Scilly LEP ; the Universities of Plymouth and Exeter ; and Regen South West.
+The 'South West Marine Energy Park 'was launched, with Government support, early in 2012, to create 'a favourable business environment 'to facilitate access to marine energy resources.
+Its 100 member organisations include Cornwall Council; the Cornwall & Isles of Scilly LEP; the Universities of Plymouth and Exeter; and Regen South West.